transferzero/api-documentation/_includes/corridors/zmw-bank.md

 - `"street" => "1, Main Street"`
 - `"city" => "Lusaka"`

+Please note that these sender details are in addition to the General business sender info we ask as highlighted on the Business payments page.

 The valid values for `legal_entity_type` are the following:

 {% capture data-raw %}